133% leap in children admitted to ER for marijuana, study finds

 (CNN)As attitudes about marijuana shift around the world, researchers are warning parents that it's risky to keep it around children, especially those who are too young to know what it is.

-The number of children who were admitted to emergency rooms for marijuana intoxication increased by 133% in France over an 11-year period, according to a new study.
+The number of children who were admitted to emergency rooms for unintentional marijuana intoxication increased by 133% in France over an 11-year period, according to a new study.

 Marijuana intoxication can occur when a child accidentally ingests a marijuana product or inhales marijuana smoke.
 Symptoms can vary based on the child's age and size but often include sleepiness, difficulty breathing, seizures or even coma.
 Effects usually last six to 24 hours.